abhijeet-qsofte/qsofte/README.md

         ```
     2. Navigate to the repository directory:
         ```bash
-        cd <repository-directory>
+        cd <qsofte>
         ```
-    3. Install npm dependencies:
+    3. Install npm dependencies and fix vulnerabilities:
         ```bash
         npm install
+        npm fix --force
         ```
-    4. Create a new branch:
+    4. Switch to test and Create a new branch:
         ```bash
+        git checkout test
         git checkout -b <branch-name>
         ```
     5. Make changes to the repository.